irvs/ros2_tms_for_construction/OperaSimVR_CHAPTER3.md

 ## Usege of this system
 In this system, two PCs are used: one for launching OperaSimVR (PC_A), and another (PC_B) that communicates with construction machinery via ROS 2.
 PC_B is connected to the actual machinery and runs ros_tcp_endpoint to establish communication with PC_A.
+The system can be used either with a VR headset or without one, using keyboard controls.
 When immersing in the cyber space using a VR headset (Quest), PC_A and the Quest headset are connected via Air Link or Quest Link.

 ## Install